- 3-Minute Article

 Because these relationships are so important, it’s crucial that you take your time to find the right fit for your needs.
 The first meeting with any potential financial partner is your chance to ask questions that will help you understand not just where their expertise lies, but what they will be like to work with over the years.

 Here are five important questions to ask to help determine if a financial professional is a good long-term match:

 Financial professionals come from a broad category of experts with different skills and capabilities.
 Some of the common designations you may encounter are:

-- Certified Financial Planner (CFP): CFPs must have years of experience and pass a rigorous exam to achieve certification.
-By studying your income, taxes, debts, and investments, these advisors can give you a sense of your complete financial picture and help you work toward your financial goals.
+- Certified Financial Planner (CFP®): CFPs must have years of experience and pass a rigorous exam to achieve certification.
+By studying your income, taxes, debts, and investments, these financial professionals can give you a sense of your complete financial picture and help you work toward your financial goals.

 - Registered Investment Advisor (RIA): RIAs can provide investment advice and manage your assets.
 As fiduciaries, RIAs are required to offer investment recommendations only with your best interest in mind.
 They typically charge a flat fee for their services.

 - Brokers: These professionals are paid on commission to buy and sell securities for you.
 They are not held to the fiduciary standard required of RIAs; however, they can offer suggestions and guidance based on your financial needs.

 Besides explaining their professional designation, potential partners should be able to clearly describe their areas of expertise and explain how they like to work with clients.
 You should also share your financial priorities to ensure there is alignment with their experience.
 For instance, if you want help planning for retirement, you might look for someone who has experience with holistic planning that can help you see how all your assets and investments work together.